-At the top of the shopping list to participate here would be the Guggenheim S&P Global Water Index ETF (CGW), which has appreciated by 14% since the October low.
+At the top of the shopping list to participate here should be the Claymore S&P Global Water Index ETF (CGW), which has appreciated by 14% since the October low.

-You can also check out the PowerShares Water Resources Portfolio (PHO), the First Trust ISE Water Index Fund (FIW), or the individual stocks Veolia Environment (VEOEY), Tetra-Tech (TTEK) and Pentair (PNR).
+You can also visit the PowerShares Water Resource Portfolio (PHO), the First Trust ISE Water Index Fund (FIW), or the individual stocks Veolia Environment (VE), Tetra-Tech (TTEK), and Pentair (PNR).

-Bonus Question: Which country has the world’s greatest water resources?
+Who has the world's greatest per capita water resources?
 Siberia, which could become a major exporter of H2O to China in the decades to come.